Spharian/scroll-appear/README.md

 # Vanilla Scroll Appear

-A simple Vanilla JS library to reveal elements on vertical scroll.
+A simple Vanilla JS library to reveal elements on vertical scroll (1.2 KB minified and gzipped, no dependencies).
 Check the [live demo](https://www.spharian.be/lab/scroll-appear).

 ```js
 new ScrollAppear(selector, [options]);